RolandWiebe/SimpleSync/README.md

 - STM32F373
   - USART

-More ST Cortex-M controllers will follow but if you find this code useful share your port and I will include it here.
+More ST Cortex-M controllers will follow but if you find this code useful, share your port and I will include it here.